How It Works

 | Cold | *_stats tables | Eventually consistent | Dashboards, reports |

-Cold tables are hourly buckets—even multi-year queries read only ~24 rows per day per dimension.
+Cold tables store hourly buckets.
+Even a multi-year query reads only about 24 rows per day, per dimension.

 Burst Handling